techprof/azure-powerbi/readme.md

 <a name="Objectives"></a>
 ### Objectives ###

-In this hands-on lab, you will learn how to:
+In this hands-on lab, I have created:

 - Connect Power BI to business data
 - Visualize business data in a dashboard